artificially-ai/scala_tutorial/README.md

 operators is chain reaction.
 For instance, implementing a Chain of Responsibility Pattern would be quite easy with Scala.

 To have a look on how fun infix operators are, have a look at the ```ChainReaction.scala``` file.

+#### Right Associative Colons

+Time to some more Scala magic!
+I won't write much about it.
+So, please have a look at the ```ColonsScript.scala``` file.

+- If a method ends in a colon, you may invoke it in a right associative way.
+- It mush be invoked as an infix method.
+- This technique is primarily used with Lists and Streams.